 Naturally, through progression, it gets a little harder as enemies are much faster and stronger, and the fires aren’t just a place for recruiting and making potions, but a way of preventing your community – and you – from surrendering to the corruption and going mad.

-Corruption on a mass scale.
+Corruption.
 Source: Screen capture

 When you do die, you’ll return to a checkpoint then start again.
 Nothing malicious or unfair.
 As mentioned earlier, you can collect ingredients to make potions that are assigned a hotkey for convenience.
 You’ll need 25 mushrooms for a brew, which is a little stingy.
 There’s no conventional HUD or similar, but you soon get used to the symbolism in the game, and it’s all an enjoyable experience.